Commonly Used Statistics

 Construction's "Fatal Four"

-Out of 4,114* worker fatalities in private industry in calendar year 2011, 721 or 17.5% were in construction.
-The leading causes of worker deaths on construction sites were falls, followed by electrocution, struck by object, and caught-in/between.
-These "Fatal Four" were responsible for nearly three out of five (57%) construction worker deaths in 2011*, BLS reports.
-Eliminating the Fatal Four would save 410 workers' lives in America every year.
+Out of 4,693 worker fatalities in private industry in calendar year 2016, 991 or 21.1% were in construction — that is, one in five worker deaths last year were in construction.
+The leading causes of private sector worker deaths (excluding highway collisions) in the construction industry were falls, followed by struck by object, electrocution, and caught-in/between.
+These "Fatal Four" were responsible for more than half (63.7%) the construction worker deaths in 2016, BLS reports.
+Eliminating the Fatal Four would save 631 workers' lives in America every year.

 OSHA is Making a Difference

-- In four decades, OSHA and our state partners, coupled with the efforts of employers, safety and health professionals, unions and advocates, have had a dramatic effect on workplace safety.
+- In more than four decades, OSHA and our state partners, coupled with the efforts of employers, safety and health professionals, unions and advocates, have had a dramatic effect on workplace safety.

-- Worker deaths in America are down — from about 38 worker deaths a day in 1970 to 13 a day in 2011
+- Worker deaths in America are down-on average, from about 38 worker deaths a day in 1970 to 14 a day in 2016.